Become a Domain Name Registrar

 Verisign requires registrars to establish a payment security based on expected monthly registrations.
 Existing registrars may use their existing payment security to support additional TLD transactions.
 If you expect a considerable increase in your monthly transaction volume or plan to offer premium TLDs, you must re-evaluate the amount of your payment security and adjust it accordingly.

 Registrars must demonstrate full and correct operation of client systems within the Operational Test and Evaluation (OT&E) environment before connecting to the Verisign Shared Registration System (SRS).
-Registrar software and system requirements depend on each company's expertise, business model and registration volume.
 Verisign offers Software Development Kits (SDKs) and implementation guides to assist registrars.
-Our global support desk is available 24/7 with assistance in 150 different languages.
+Verisign Support is available 24/7 with assistance in more than 150 different languages.

-Enable Internet users to navigate and communicate online in their preferred script or language, transforming the Internet into a truly global and multilingual tool.
+Internationalized Domain Names (IDNs) enable internet users to navigate and communicate online in their preferred script or language, transforming the internet into a truly global and multilingual tool.
 By adding IDNs to your TLD domain name options, registrars have the opportunity to expand services and potentially increase revenues.
 Not all gTLDs offer IDNs.

 Learn features and benefits of the domain names powered by Verisign.

-As the world’s economy becomes increasingly globalised, Verisign is introducing IDNs to enable businesses and individuals in non-English speaking communities to access the Internet in their own native script.
+As the world’s economy becomes increasingly globalized, Verisign offers IDNs to enable businesses and individuals in non-English speaking communities to access the internet in their own native script.

 How Domain Name Registration Works

-Domain names are registered for a period of 1 to 10 years by an individual or an organisation.
-A user contacts a registrar or reseller to register a domain name.
+Domain names are registered for a period of 1 to 10 years by an individual or an organization.
+A user contacts a registrar to register a domain name.
 The registrar verifies that the domain name is available by checking with the registry that manages the corresponding TLD.
-If it is available, the registrar registers the domain name with the registry, which adds it to the domain registry database.
-At the end of the registration period, the domain name registrar, on behalf of the registrant, has the option to renew the domain name or may delete it at any time.
+If the domain name is available, the registrar registers the domain name with the registry, which adds it to the domain registry database.

 Unmatched Reliability and Scale

-Verisign makes it easy for companies to register domain names for their clients.
-Verisign, a trusted registry operator, has maintained the Verisign DNS for .com and .net with 100% uninterrupted accuracy and stability for more than 22 years.
-As the registry operator for multiple TLDs.com, .net, .name, .tv, .cc, .コム, .닷컴, .닷넷, Verisign’s network routes more than 133.5 million domain names and billions of queries daily.
-Billions of consumers and businesses worldwide rely on Verisign for commerce and communications.
+Verisign makes it easy for registrars to register domain names for their clients.
+Verisign, a trusted registry operator, has maintained the Verisign DNS for .com and .net with 100% operational accuracy and stability for more than 21 years.
+As the registry operator for multiple TLDs.com, .net, .name, .tv, .cc, .コム, .닷컴, .닷넷, Verisign’s network routes millions of domain names and billions of queries daily.

-Registrars process name registrations for domain name registrants and then send the necessary domain name system (DNS) information to a registry for entry into the centralised registry database.
+Registrars process name registrations for domain name registrants and then send the necessary domain name system (DNS) information to a registry for entry into the centralized registry database.